Staff turnover within target

 - Book Club – a new initiative for Audit Office bookworms and an opportunity to meet and discuss good reads

-- Street Count – another new initiative, members took part in the City of Sydney’s bi-annual street count to help collect information about the number of homeless people sleeping rough in the Sydney municipality.
+- Street Count – members continued to take part in the City of Sydney’s bi-annual street count to help collect information about the number of homeless people sleeping rough in the Sydney municipality

-The ReClub is an integral part of our culture, with fun activities and a chance for staff to network with colleagues they may not usually see on a daily basis.
+The ReClub is an integral part of our culture, with fun activities and a chance for staff to network with colleagues they may not usually see on a daily basis due to our largely mobile workforce.

 The year ahead